TorbenSDJohansen/HANA/README.md

 python train.py --settings ln-danish-census-large --root ROOT --datadir DATADIR
 ```

-If you have not trained a model yourself, you can use those provided when you downloaded the database.
+If you have not trained a model to transfer learn from yourself, you can use those provided when you downloaded the database.
 That is, you can specify `--fn-pretrained DATADIR/pretrained/ln/logs/resnet50-multi-branch/model_389700.pt`.

 ### Predict/Evaluate